 “These outlandish conspiracy theories…”

 Outlandish.
-Kind of a cool word.
-Got a northern ring to it, like it comes down from Saxon or Viking.
+Kind of a cool word, actually.
+Got a northern ring to it, like it comes down from Anglo-Saxon or Norse.

 But what does it mean?

-1. looking or sounding bizarre or unfamiliar.” outlandish, brightly colored clothes”
+1. looking or sounding bizarre or unfamiliar. ”Outlandish, brightly coloured clothes.”

 2. ARCHAIC foreign or alien.